• Skip to primary navigation

 Jump to Recipe

-This recipe for sweet noodle kugel is made for celebrating Hanukkah!
-It is a traditional Jewish dish made with egg noodles, cream cheese, sour cream, and topped with graham crackers.
+This recipe for sweet Noodle Kugel is a traditional Jewish dish made with egg noodles, cottage cheese, sour cream, and topped with cornflakes for a delicious crunch.
+It’s a must-have at Jewish celebrations!

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!